CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-Influxdb/README.md

 ![](./assets/Ansible-Playbook-Labocbz-Deploy-Influxdb.drawio.svg)

 This demonstrates a potential deployment carried out using this playbook.
 We can observe an InfluxDB service component.
-This service component encompasses a subsystem, housing the two core components of our service: Apache, configured as an SSL-authenticated reverse proxy, and InfluxDB.
-It's often advantageous to offload security configuration to reverse proxies.
-In doing so, new authentication methods based on LDAP, Web Application Firewalls (WAF), Quality of Service (QoS), and more can be installed.
-The playbook effectively manages these scenarios.
+This service component encompasses a subsystem, housing the two core components of our service Influxdb.
+SSL/TLS is enabled and clients can use the service.

 ## Tests and simulations